lisadunlap/LADS/README.md

 ![LADS method overview.](figs/lads-method-2-1.png "LADS method overview")

-*WARNING: this is still WIP, please raise an issue or email me if you run into any bugs.*
+*WARNING: this is still WIP, please raise an issue if you run into any bugs.*

 ```
 @article{dunlap2023lads,